IndiGo Implements Steep Fuel Surcharge as Iran Conflict Sends Jet Fuel Costs Soaring

 Price projections:

-THERMAX's price has continuously remained near the lower end of analysts' projections, indicating that it may be facing challenges in meeting market expectations.
-This trend raises concerns about the company's future growth trajectory.
+The price of Thermax Limited has regularly been close to the lower end of projections, suggesting that it might be struggling to meet market expectations.
+This trend raises questions about the company's future performance.

 Recommendation changes over time: